-This program offers qualified registered nurses the opportunity to earn both the B.S. and M.S. in Nursing within a shortened timeframe.
-The curriculum combines elements of the B.S. program with the M.S. program and streamlines the B.S. program by substituting three accelerated courses.
-These courses combine elements of both the undergraduate and graduate core courses thus allowing the student to proceed through the program at a more accelerated pace.
+This program offers qualified registered nurses the opportunity to earn both the B.S. and M.S. in Nursing within a shortened time frame.
 Students have the option of selecting either of three graduate specialty areas of concentration: nursing administration, adult nurse practitioner, or family nurse practitioner.
 Upon completion the graduate will be eligible to seek advanced practice certification in that specialty area.
 (For more information, see the SUNYIT Undergraduate Catalog.)